 - 1. Power on the system in order to open CD-ROM drawer. - 2.
-Insert Red Hat 8.0 (Beta) installation disc #1 in the CD-ROM drive and power down the system. - Power on the system with the disc #1 installed in order to boot from the disc.
+Insert Red Hat 8.0 disc 1 of 3 in the CD-ROM drive and power down the system. - 3.
+Power on the system with the Red Hat 8.0 disc 1 of 3 installed in order to boot from the disc.
 A full screen of choices is displayed.
 Only one item can be chosen.
-At the boot: prompt, choose "To Install Red Hat Linux in graphical mode," click ENTER.
+At the boot: prompt, choose "To Install or upgrade Red Hat Linux in graphical mode," then click ENTER.

 You have the option to test the Red Hat media for errors.
-If you wish to do so, click Test, otherwise, click Skip.
+If you wish to do so, click OK, otherwise, select Skip and then click ENTER.

-- At Welcome sub-menu, click Next. - At Warning: This is a beta: sub-menu, click Install Beta. - At Language Selection sub-menu: Choose English language.
+- At Welcome sub-menu, click Next. - At Language Selection sub-menu: Choose English language.
 Click Next. - At Keyboard sub-menu: Accept keyboard defaults.
-Click Next.

-- At Mouse Configuration sub-menu: Select appropriate mouse model.
+Click Next. - At Mouse Configuration sub-menu: Select appropriate mouse model.
 Note, click "Emulate 3 buttons" box at bottom of page if using a 2 button mouse.
-Click Next. - At INSTALLATION TYPE sub-menu: Choose "Custom" install.
-Click Next. - At DISK PARTITION SETUP sub-menu:

-Choose "Manually Partition with Disk Druid" and click Next to partition disk manually and create the partition sizes as shown in Table 1-3 below.
+Click Next. - At Installation Type sub-menu: Choose "Custom" install.
+Click Next. - At Disk Partition Setup sub-menu: Choose "Manually Partition with Disk Druid" and click Next to partition disk manually and create the partition sizes as shown in Table 1-3 below.
 Note that this table shows recommended partition sizes for a 36 GB disk or larger.